It seems you are offline. Please check your connection and try again.

 A fresh Spain number that only you can access.

-A real mobile line on a Spanish carrier, not a flagged VoIP block.
+A real mobile number on a Spanish carrier, not a flagged VoIP block.

 The code shows up fast, with time to read and copy it.